Celtics–Heat rivalry: Boston and Miami's Big Threes

 The two teams met in the playoffs for the first time in 2010, in the first round.
-The 4-seed Celtics were led by their Big Three of Paul Pierce, Ray Allen, and Kevin Garnett.
-The 5-seed Heat were led by Dwyane Wade, who averaged 33.2 points, 5.6 rebounds, and 6.8 assists in the series.
+The #4-seed Celtics were led by their Big Three of Paul Pierce, Ray Allen, and Kevin Garnett.
+The #5-seed Heat were led by Dwyane Wade, who averaged 33.2 points, 5.6 rebounds, and 6.8 assists in the series.
 During the first game of the series, Garnett elbowed Heat forward Quentin Richardson, after Richardson walked up to Paul Pierce while injured insinuating Pierce was faking his injury.
 This led to an on-court dust-up between the two sides and as a result, Garnett received a suspension for game two of the series and Richardson was fined.
-In Game 4, Dwyane Wade dropped 46 points to avoid getting swept.
-However, the Celtics won the series 4–1.
+In Game 4, Wade dropped 46 points to avoid getting swept.
+However, the Celtics won in five games.

 During the subsequent offseason, the Heat signed LeBron James and Chris Bosh.
 Along with Wade, the three formed Miami's own "Big Three".
-James announced his decision to sign with the Heat in The Decision, a television special which garnered him much criticism.
-James in particular had developed a personal rivalry with the Celtics during his time with Cleveland Cavaliers, as the Celtics eliminated the Cavaliers in the playoffs in 2008 and 2010.
+James announced his decision to sign with the Heat in The Decision, a television special that garnered him much criticism.
+In particular, James had developed a personal rivalry with the Celtics during his time with Cleveland Cavaliers as the Celtics eliminated the Cavaliers in the playoffs in 2008 and 2010.
 NBA.com writer John Schuhmann wrote: "If the Celtics' big three didn't come together in 2007 via a pair of big trades, the Heat's big three probably wouldn't have come together last summer via free agency.
 Boston is the blueprint.
 Miami is the newer, more talented version."
 The NBA scheduled the Celtics and Heat to play against each other for the 2010–11 NBA season's opening day.

-Toward the end of 2010, The New York Times wrote on a Celtics win over the New York Knicks: "With their win over the Knicks on Wednesday, the Celtics conquered the NBA, though Boston fans now demonize the Miami Heat as surrogate Yankees," referencing the Yankees–Red Sox rivalry.
+Near the end of 2010, The New York Times wrote on a Celtics win over the New York Knicks: "With their win over the Knicks on Wednesday, the Celtics conquered the NBA, though Boston fans now demonize the Miami Heat as surrogate Yankees," referencing the Yankees–Red Sox rivalry.